RED DIRT TOURS

 Check scheduled tours, availability and prices in the Tour Calendar.

-Discounts available if you have pre-purchased a Dinosaur Stampede ticket or combination pass such as the Dinosaur Trail or Winton Dinosaur Capital pass with AAOD.
-Please contact me via the Contact us page
+Discounts available if you have pre-purchased a Dinosaur Stampede ticket or combination pass such as the Dinosaur Trail or Winton Dinosaur Capital pass from the Age of Dinosaurs Museum.
+Please contact me via the Contact us page to enquire about this.
+You will need to provide your ticket number or booking reference to recieve this discount.

 Do I have to do a tour?